eurenatolima/eurenatolima/README.md

 ### Hi there 👋

-I am a Front-End Developer.
+I am a junior developer.
 My passion for programming is related to creating things and solving problems.

 My skills: HTML, CSS, JavaScript, ReactJS, Git